-No matter what type of bootstrap tab you have, this CSS tab animation style will make the tab interaction engaging for the users.
+No matter what bootstrap tab you have, this CSS tab animation style will make the tab interaction engaging for the users.

-A smooth transition slider is used to highlight the tab the user is using.
+A smooth transition slider is used to highlight the user’s tab.
 Because of the design’s simple nature, you can utilize this concept on any part of your website.
-Be it a widget tab or a navigation bar tab; this animation style will make your design stand out from the crowd.
+This animation style will make your design stand out from the crowd, a widget tab or a navigation bar tab.
 As said in the title, the whole concept uses only the CSS script; therefore, you can easily customize the design as per your needs.

 Bootstrap Tabs Responsive

 Wizard 8 is a responsive bootstrap tabs design example.
-Using icons in the tabs lets the user get an idea of what type of content they can expect in a particular tab.
+Using icons in the tabs lets the user know what type of content they can expect in a particular tab.
 Since this wizard is designed for an online organic store, you get the icons related to it.
 The neat icon vectors with textures give an artistic finish to the design.
-If you are using tabs for wizards like in this design or using it for listing products, these icon tab design will be a good choice.
-Along with the tabs you also get a fully functional form which will come in handy for you when you are making a registration form.
+If you use tabs for wizards like in this design or for listing products, these icon tab designs will be a good choice.
+Along with the tabs, you also get a fully functional form that will come in handy for you when making a registration form.

 Bootstrap Dynamic Tabs